hepcdn/nginx-webdav/README.md

 You can get a client id by going to the CMS IAM self-service [client registration page](https://cms-auth.cern.ch/dashboard#!/home/newClient).
 The client will only need two scopes: `hepcdn.access` (create a custom scope) and `storage.read:/`.
+You can view the generated client secret in the "Credentials" tab.
+Make sure to enable `client_credentials` in the "Grant types" tab.

-The full list of settings can be seen in `nginx/lua/config.lua`
+The full list of json configuration settings can be seen in `nginx/lua/config.lua`

 ## Development Instructions